Pinecrest Lake, California, USA

 Pinecrest Lake and the High Sierras attract year-round visitors.
 When the mountain landscapes become draped in winter’s white, visitors arrive to enjoy alpine skiing at nearby resorts or planned winter activities within the national forests.
 Whether you snowmobile, snowshoe or cross-country ski, you will find endless opportunities to enjoy the outdoors.

 Follow highway 108 west of Pinecrest Lake and you will find a touch of urban life within the historic city of Sonora.
 Quaint shops, a selection of wonderful restaurants and interesting museums provide a change of pace for Pinecrest Lake visitors.
 Along the 30-mile drive to Sonora you will find numerous small communities including Twain Harte, Mi Wuk Village, Long Barn, Dodge Ridge and Pinecrest itself.
 Close to Pinecrest Lake, the area offers an excellent choice of vacation rentals and real estate properties.
 Select a view of rivers, streams, lakes or forests and come prepared to enjoy the thrilling adventures and awe-inspiring scenery of the High Sierras.

-Things to do at Pinecrest Lake CA
+Things to Do at Pinecrest Lake

 - Vacation Rentals

 - Downhill Skiing

 - Horseback Riding